 If you want to hook it up to your grid and avoid buying panels, purchase a used or refurbished Tesla Powerwall.
 These are difficult to come by, especially because Powerwalls are highly personalized (like all Tesla products).
 You can find them online or throughout refurbished stores.

 However, if you do come across an available Tesla Powerwall or split the purchase with a friend who wants solar power but not the Powerwall, it is pretty easy to install and

 Set Up the Powerwall

 There are several parts to the Powerwall: the unit itself, the universal communicator (an electrical inverter to convert the energy), and the StorEdge electricity meter and autotransformer.
-If you can get these set up properly, you’ll be in businesses with some backup energy!
+If you can set up these properly, you’ll be in business with some backup energy!

-You can install the Powerwall itself on your own–it’s simply a big block that attaches to a wall.
-Pick somewhere accessible in your house, but know that it will take up some space in the house.
+You can install the Powerwall battery by attaching it to a wall.
+Pick somewhere accessible in your house, but know it will take up some space.
 Most users choose a basement room or their electrical closet if it’s large enough.

 Hook up the Electricity

 The electricity bits are the more difficult part.
 You’ll have to set them up where they can be accessed but are also out of the way of kids.